-Cambodian art: Come Back Brighter celebrates Cambodia’s arts scene and narrates the country’s journey from the swinging sixties to the present day through the use of dance and archive footage.
+Cambodian art (Epic Arts Cafe): Come Back Brighter celebrates Cambodia’s arts scene and narrates the country’s journey from the swinging sixties to the present day through the use of dance and archive footage.
 Phnom Penh Post heralded it as “Nothing short of an astonishing and moving experience for the viewer.”

 Cambodia is not alone in its distressing treatment of individuals with disabilities but it truly lacks the willingness to address the nation’s problem.
 Severe discrimination and poverty affect the majority of those born disabled or those who became so due to land mine events, construction accidents, polio, meningitis or the atrocities of the war and the Khmer Rouge which produced severe mental and physical illness.
 There are no safety nets, few if any public accommodations or rehabilitation services exist, and there is little education or protection.
 All too frequently, there is no hope.
 The treatment of individuals with disabilities is typically inhumane and dreadful.